 ABOUT OREX MINERALS INC.

-Orex Minerals Inc. (TSX-V: REX) is a Canadian-based junior exploration company comprised of highly qualified international mining professionals.
-The Company has several active projects: the Los Crestones Gold-Silver-Copper Project in Sinaloa, Mexico, the Jumping Josephine Gold-Silver Project in British Columbia, the Barsele Gold Project in Sweden (currently being transferred to a joint-venture with Agnico Eagle Mines Ltd.) and the Coneto Gold-Silver Project in Durango, Mexico, which is under option to Fresnillo plc.
+Orex Minerals Inc. (TSX-V: REX) is a Canadian-based junior exploration company comprised of highly qualified mining professionals.
+The Company has several current projects: the Barsele Gold Project in Sweden, the Los Crestones Gold-Silver-Copper Project in Sinaloa, Mexico and the Jumping Josephine Gold-Silver Project in British Columbia, plus the Coneto Gold-Silver Project in Durango, Mexico, which is currently under option to Fresnillo PLC.

 ON BEHALF OF THE BOARD OF DIRECTORS

 For further information, please contact Orex Minerals Inc.